 CONSTRUCTION DOCUMENTS

 R103.1 General.
-Construction documents and other supporting data shall be submitted in one or more sets with each application for a permit.
-The construction documents shall be prepared by a registered design professional where required by the statutes of the jurisdiction in which the project is to be constructed.
+Construction documents, technical reports and other supporting data shall be submitted in one or more sets with each application for a permit.
+The construction documents and technical reports shall be prepared by a registered design professional where required by the statutes of the jurisdiction in which the project is to be constructed.
 Where special conditions exist, the code official is authorized to require necessary construction documents to be prepared by a registered design professional.

 Exception: The code official is authorized to waive the requirements for construction documents or other supporting data if the code official determines they are not necessary to confirm compliance with this code.

 R103.2 Information on construction documents.
 Construction documents shall be drawn to scale upon suitable material.
 Electronic media documents are permitted to be submitted when approved by the code official.
 Construction documents shall be of sufficient clarity to indicate the location, nature and extent of the work proposed, and show in sufficient detail pertinent data and features of the building, systems and equipment as herein governed.
-Details shall include, but are not limited to, as applicableInsulation materials and their R-values.
+Details shall include, but are not limited to, the following as applicable:

+Insulation materials and their R-values.

 Fenestration U-factors and SHGCs.

 Area-weighted U-factor and SHGC calculations.

 Mechanical system design criteria.

-Mechanical and service water heating system and equipment types, sizes and efficiencies.economizer description; Equipment and systems controls. fan motor horsepower (hp) and controls; Duct sealing, duct and pipe insulation and location.lighting fixture schedule with wattage and control narrative; and Air sealing details.
+Mechanical and service water heating system and equipment types, sizes and efficiencies.

+Equipment and systems controls.

+Duct sealing, duct and pipe insulation and location.

+Air sealing details.

+C103.2.1.
+Building thermal envelope depiction.
+The building’s thermal envelope shall be represented on the construction documents.

 R103.3 Examination of documents.
 The code official shall examine or cause to be examined the accompanying construction documents and shall ascertain whether the construction indicated and described is in accordance with the requirements of this code and other pertinent laws or ordinances.
+The code official is authorized to utilize a registered design professional or other approved entity not affiliated with the building design or construction in conducting the review of the plans and specifications for compliance with the code.

 R103.3.1 Approval of construction documents.
 When the code official issues a permit where construction documents are required, the construction documents shall be endorsed in writing and stamped "Reviewed for Code Compliance."
 Such approved construction documents shall not be changed, modified or altered without authorization from the code official.
 Work shall be done in accordance with the approved construction documents.